 1999 Jaguar XJR

 When I purchased the Jaguar in September 2023, it had only 47,000 miles.
-While the low mileage assures a low wear drivetrain, I didn’t recognize how rubber and electronics age regardless of miles.
+While the low mileage ensures a low-wear drivetrain, I didn’t realize how rubber and electronics age regardless of mileage.
 I had to update the suspension and rebuild several electronic modules.
-It spend more time with the mechanic than with me.

 Performance: It is a 4-liter supercharged Lincoln-designed V8 that produces 370 horsepower at the rear wheels.
 It has a governor-limited top speed of 155 mph.